A New Book Coming in 2027

 If you would like to be notified when the book becomes available, you can join the book waitlist below.

-You will receive an email when the book is released and may occasionally receive updates about the writing journey.
+You will receive an email when the book is released, along with occasional updates on the writing journey and related resources on autistic women and neurodiversity-affirming support.

 About the Book

-Traditional diagnostic models of autism have focused primarily on observable behaviors.
-Yet the internal lived experience of autistic women often looks very different and has historically been overlooked.
+Traditional diagnostic models of autism have focused primarily on observable traits and behavior-based presentations.
+Yet the internal lived experience of autistic women often looks very different and has historically been missed.
+Many autistic women do not match older stereotypes of autism, particularly when they have learned to mask, overcompensate, people-please, or internalize distress.

-By expanding clinical understanding of autistic inner worlds, nervous system differences, masking, burnout, and related health patterns, the book aims to support more accurate identification and more compassionate care.
+By expanding clinical understanding of nervous system differences, sensory processing, masking, burnout, identity development, trauma overlap, and health patterns, the book aims to help clinicians recognize autistic women more accurately and support them with greater compassion, precision, and respect.

 How the Book Is Organized